Faculty and Staff Permit Types

 Clean Fuel Vehicle Permit

 Only Zero Emission Vehicles (ZEV’s) are eligible for a UCLA Clean Fuel Permit.
 Cars that meet these requirements are 100% battery electric or hydrogen fuel cell electric.
-Due to increased carbon emission standards announced by the University, UCLA Transportation will no longer be offering Clean Fuel Permits for compressed natural gas (CNG) vehicle users effective July 1, 2016.
-To determine if your vehicle is a Zero Emission Vehicle (ZEV), go to the California Air Resources Board website and check that your vehicles “Exhaust Standard” is listed as “ZEV”.
+To determine if your vehicle is a Zero Emission Vehicle (ZEV), go to the California Air Resources Board website and check that your vehicle's “Exhaust Standard” is listed as “ZEV”.

 Faculty, staff, and students of the University are not eligible to purchase or use any type of courtesy parking.

 For volunteers, donors, and clinical faculty who provide uncompensated services to UCLA, and who are on campus no more than two (2) times per week and no more than four (4) hours each visit.